AkiraHakuta/ply_tex2sym/README.md

 # ply_tex2sym

-ply_tex2sym parses LaTeX math expressions and converts it into the equivalent SymPy form by PLY.
+ply_tex2sym parses LaTeX math expressions and converts it into the equivalent SymPy form by using PLY.

 Author:Akira Hakuta,  Date: 2017/05/02